PennyLaneAI/pennylane/doc/introduction/pennylane.rst

 Introduction
 ============

-PennyLane can be understood as a mediator that integrates classical and quantum computations for the purpose of hybrid optimization.
+PennyLane can be understood as a mediator that integrates classical and quantum computations to optimize variable parameters that the computations depend on.
+Prominent examples are *variational quantum eigensolvers* or *quantum machine learning models*.

 Bridging the classical and quantum world
 ----------------------------------------